thecbp/P8105_final/report.md

 The outcome of interest we'll be focusing on is surgical site infection (SSI).
 After researching more into colectomies, we found that infection was the most common type of complication.
 We believe that focusing on this aspect of post-operation allows us to narrow down the scope of our analysis, while allowing for the greatest breadth for defining "complication".

-Surgical site infection (SSI) is actually contained in 3 particular columns (`postop_ssi_super`, `postop_ssi_deep` and `postop_ssi_organspace`) in the dataset, which we'll compile into one summary variable `any_ssi`.
+Surgical site infection (SSI) is contained in 3 particular columns (`postop_ssi_super`, `postop_ssi_deep` and `postop_ssi_organspace`) in the dataset, which we'll compile into one summary variable `any_ssi`.

 Even with all of the data reduction, there are still too many variables to know which to include in the regression.
-In aid in variable selection, we did a literature review to see what has relationships have been established.
+To aid in variable selection, we did a literature review to see what has relationships have been established.

 <h1 id="lit">
 Literature Review: Relevant Factors